The National Semiconductor 32K family

 The Swordfish was later simplified into a load-store design and used to implement an instruction set called CompactRISC (also known as Pirhana, an implementation independent instruction set supporting designs from 8 to 64 bits)."
 Great Microprocessors of the Past and Present (V 12.1.2)

 What is surely true is that the 16032 had in its infancy many bugs.
 But this was in these years absolutely no peculiarity.
 Especially with the more complex designs.
 As an example: when the Intel FPU 387 (delated by 2 years ) appeared, it had so many bugs that it was almost useless.
 There are till today test programs in the web to rule out these errors.
-The problem those days were not the bugs themselves but the knowledge about them, so that you could program around them.
+The problem those days were not the bugs themselves but the knowledge about them (they were not communicated by the manufacterers), so that you could program around them.

 National Semiconductor 32K - Dan O'Dowd and Les Kohn